cdfuller/prompts/project_planning_process.md

       * The LLM must present the trade-offs identified during the technical research before asking for the user's decision (e.g., "Approach A is faster but increases app size; Approach B is smaller but slower.
 Do you prefer A?").
 3.  **Artifact Generation 2:** Generate the **Technical Specification Document (TSD)** in Markdown format, including detailed Input/Output examples and technical edge cases.

 ## 3\.
-Phase 3: Roadmap and Execution Planning (The "When")
+Phase 3: Roadmap and Execution Planning (The "Sequence")

 This phase breaks the work into manageable steps.

-1.  **Milestone Definition:** Analyze the PRD and TSD and break the project down into sequential, logical steps that deliver incremental value.
+1.  **Milestone Definition:** Analyze the PRD and TSD and break the project down into sequential, logical steps that deliver incremental value, without assigning calendar dates or durations.
-2.  **Artifact Generation 3:** Generate the **Implementation Roadmap** in Markdown format.
+2.  **Artifact Generation 3:** Generate the **Implementation Roadmap** in Markdown format, documenting the ordered milestones and key deliverables with no time-based commitments.
 3.  **Handoff:** Confirm all artifacts (PRD, TSD, Roadmap) with the user and ask which Milestone they would like to begin implementing.